 The truth is that – with the right equipment and preparation – you can comfortably swim and train in the lake year-round.

-For Part 1 of this series, we’re going to look at what type of equipment you might need to accomplish this.
+In this chapter, we’re going to look at what type of equipment you might need to accomplish this.
 I say “might” because everybody has his or her own level of tolerance to various temperatures.
 So while one person might be able to swim comfortably in 45F or below water temperatures in just a swimsuit, cap, and goggles, for others this is nothing short of a Herculean challenge.

 My inner layer is essentially the same thing I swim with during the warmer months: